NLnetLabs/simdzone/FORMAT.md

 > NOTE: BIND behavior is more-or-less considered the de facto standard.

-Historically, master files where editted by hand, which is reflected in the syntax.
+Historically, master files where edited by hand, which is reflected in the syntax.
 Consider the format a tabular serialization format with provisions for easier editing. i.e. the owner, class and ttl fields may be omitted (provided the line starts with \<blank\> for the owner) and $INCLUDE directives